isakruas/js-ecutils/README.md

-# ecutils
+# js-ecutils

 **JavaScript Library for Elliptic Curve Cryptography**

-`ecutils` is a JavaScript library designed for implementing Elliptic Curve Cryptography (ECC) algorithms, including key exchanges (Diffie-Hellman, Massey-Omura), ECDSA signatures, and Koblitz encoding.
+`js-ecutils` is a JavaScript library designed for implementing Elliptic Curve Cryptography (ECC) algorithms, including key exchanges (Diffie-Hellman, Massey-Omura), ECDSA signatures, and Koblitz encoding.
 This library is suitable for educational purposes in cryptography and for use in secure systems.

 ## Features